DeKalb, Illinois: Economy

 DeKalb is home to Northern Illinois University, the city's largest employer and Illinois's third-largest campus.
 Other large employers include Northwestern Medicine, General Electric, Monsanto (originally as DeKalb Corn), the local school district, and a large retail district along Route 23 (shared with Sycamore).

 DeKalb is also home to warehouses for several major companies, including Target, 3M, Nestlé, and Ferrara Candy Company, in part due to DeKalb's proximity to major highways such as I-88 and I-39.
 3M's complex serves as the distribution hub for three of 3M's four business units and export operations to North America, Europe, Africa, the Middle East and Latin America.

-In 2011, DeKalb was the broadcast base of Up and In: The Baseball Prospectus Podcast with Kevin Goldstein and Jason Parks.
-The town was also the filming location for the 2012 film At Any Price.
+The town was the filming location for the 2012 film At Any Price.

 In June, 2020, Meta announced it would construct an $800 million data center on the south side of DeKalb.